Memorable Manitobans: John Henry McConnell (1862-1944)

 “J. H. McConnell, former Hamiota M.L.A., dies,” Winnipeg Free Press, 29 March 1944, page 2.

-We thank Blaine Little, a McConnell descendant, for providing additional information used here.
+We thank Blaine Little and Oliver Bernuetz (Legislative Library of Manitoba) for providing additional information used here.

 This page was prepared by Gordon Goldsborough.